Yi Munyeol: Life

 Finally in 1977, one of his short stories received honorable mention in literary awards given by Daegu Maeil Newspaper, after which he adopted the name Yi Mun-yol.
 The character, Mun, in his adopted name means "writer".
 He was awarded the Dong-A Ilbo award for a short story, Saehagok, in 1979.
 In 1979, he was also able at last to have his novel, The Son of Man, published and it won the prestigious Today's Writer Award.
 He then published a series of novels and short stories including Golden Phoenix, Hail to the Emperor, Age of Heroes and Our Twisted Hero, each of which won awards.
 He reached the peak of his literary productivity in the 1980s and 1990s but continued to write.
-His novel Lithuanian Woman won the Dongni Literature Prize in 2012.
 From 1994 to 1997, he taught Korean language and literature at Sejong University.
 He is currently a chair professor at Hankuk University of Foreign Studies.

 Since 1999, he has also served as the head of Buak Literary Center, residential teaching facility for writers which he founded.
 He also has close ties to Gwangsan Literature Research Institute, in Dudeul Village (his hometown in Yeongyang county) and was instrumental in establishing its library which contains 20,000 books.

 Work

-Yi has written novels, short stories, and Korean adaptations of classic Chinese novels, as well as political and social commentaries.
+Yi has written novels, short stories, and Korean adaptations of classic Chinese novels.
 In 2014, he stated "I have written 50 short stories and novellas in six volumes, 18 novels in 20 volumes, and two epic novels in 22 volumes.
 In addition, I have written two volumes of essays, one travelogue, and compiled and annotated a total of 20 volumes of Chinese classics, as well as 10 volumes of short and medium-length masterpieces of world literature."